 Imprest system - What is the imprest system?

-The imprest system is a financial accounting system designed to track and document how cash is being spent.
-The most common example is the petty cash system.
+The imprest system is an accounting system designed to track and document how cash is being spent.
+The most common example of an imprest system is the petty cash system.

-Within the imprest system, a business creates an imprest account which can be used to pay for small, routine or incidental expenses.
-This account has a fixed balance which is replenished using another account, such as cashing a cheque drawn from a bank account.
+If a business uses the imprest system, they will create an imprest account to pay for small, routine, or incidental expenses.
+This account has a fixed balance, and is replenished using another account, such as cashing a cheque drawn from a bank account.

 Unlike the accrual accounting system which recognises expenses as they happen, within the imprest system, expenses are recognised when cash replenishments are made to the imprest account.
 When cash is paid, the entry is debited to various expenses and credited to the cash account.

 This means that the general ledger account for imprest will never have another entry unless the amount of cash assigned to it is deliberately changed.

 Example of the imprest system – petty cash

 Petty cash is a small reserve of used for transactions and expenditures where it doesn’t make sense to write cheques.
 The petty cash system follows a general process: